globocom/oauth2u/README.md

 You cannot create new plugins, unless you want to call them yourself.
 But there are some pre-defined plugins called on specific parts of the server.

+To let the server load your plugins automatically you can provide a list of directories to `Server()` parameter: `plugins_directories`.

 ##### `authorization-GET`

 - __Parameters__